 I approached this project as a way to not only learn how to work with the FileMaker Admin API but also work with REST APIs in general.
 To that end, I have purposely kept this file very lightweight and as straightforward as possible.
 My goal is to demonstrate how to work with this particular API instead of making a fully fleshed out user interface for general users.
 While fully functional, I’d like to make it easier for FileMaker developers to work with REST APIs in general.

 This version of the Admin API does make several improvements.
-Some are not always well understood, but I believe some of that stems from the fact that this was written to adhere more closely to how REST APIs work, and not meant for general consumption of most FileMaker developers.
+If you find some difficult to understand, know that they adhere more closely to how REST APIs work.
+They’re not meant for general consumption of most FileMaker developers.
 In other words, the documentation may make more sense to a web developer used to working with APIs.
 Hopefully, the tool referenced above can help bridge the gap in understanding for the uninitiated.

 Authorization follows authentication.
-Once the login credentials are authenticated successfully, you receive an “authorization token” or “access token” that you then use to do whatever else you need to do.
-Your authorization token is like a key you use to unlock all the doors that work with that key, without having to authenticate at every door.
+Once you authenticate login credentials successfully, you receive an “authorization token” or “access token.”
+This acts like a key you use to unlock all the doors that work with that key, without having to authenticate at every door.

 Using authorization tokens is a more secure and compliant way of working with REST services.
 It affords multiple levels of compliance with several different existing standards, such as Oauth2, an open standard for authorization.